 Freezing: This stroganoff can also be frozen in an airtight container or freezer-safe bag for up to four months.
 Let thaw in the fridge overnight before reheating.

 For the most tender meat, it's best to use a cut from the loin or round.
-These areas don't get as much exercise so the steak will be more tender.
+These areas don't get as much exercise, so the steak will be tastier.